-But Hans-Peter and Axel, together with Campus Crusade for Christ and others, are spearheading Together for Berlin, an effort to tear down those walls.
+But Hans-Peter and Axel, together with Cru and others, are spearheading Together for Berlin, an effort to tear down those walls.
 And as those walls come down, Christians hope to see God thaw a spiritual climate long known as cold and gloomy.

 Christianity in Berlin got off to a bad start.
 Back in 1140, a local prince decreed that everyone be baptized or die.
 "I'm convinced this has influenced the spiritual atmosphere," says Hans-Peter.
 "People have been negative toward Christianity ever since, and Berlin has never experienced revival."

 During the Cold War, young radicals flocked to West Berlin to avoid military service, explains Axel, a Protestant state-church pastor.
 It became a greenhouse for left-wing political concepts, and today, those former radicals hold positions of power.
 Meanwhile East Berlin, center of the communist system, isolated and persecuted Christians.

 The historic merger of east and west in 1989 created a city of nearly 4 million.
 Only 3 percent regularly attend church.
 And of those attending, no more than half-an estimated 60,000 people-have a living faith.

 "Bringing change to this situation is like changing the climate," says Axel.
 "It is slow, but only a tenth of a degree brings great change."